sguldemond/passport_reading/README.md

 - [Origin](https://github.com/andrew867/epassportviewer)
 - [GitHub mirror](https://github.com/andrew867/epassportviewer)

-It is supported by pypassport python library, which can be found in the same repository.
+It is supported by the pypassport python library, which can be found in the same repository.

-There is a [version of pypassport 2.0](https://github.com/landgenoot/pypassport-2.0) available which claims:
-> "added support for Dutch ECDSA Active Authentication"

 These projects have been actively investigated.
 It takes some time to get all the needed software installed since main project was last updated 4 years ago.
 But the viewer and pypassport library are working.
-We get stuck at reading the passport information.
+We got stuck at reading the passport information.

 To experiment with changes in the pypassport library you need to reinstall it every time.
 This is done inside a virtual environment.